varda/manwe/doc/development.rst

   they can read their own configuration file instead of using the Manwë configuration.
 * Implement all of the Varda API.
+* Some requests are only allowed with Basic Authentication (not with a token) but this is not yet handled in Manwë.

 .. _nose: https://nose.readthedocs.org/